ansible-collections/ansible-consul/README.md

 ### OS Distribution Variables

-Currently, the Consul binary works on most Linux platforms and is not distribution specific.
-However, some distributions require specific OS packages be installed with different nomenclature, and I typically build all of my Ansible roles with multi-distribution support, so I have done things similarly with this role.
+The Consul binary works on most Linux platforms and is not distribution specific.
+Some distributions require installation of specific OS packages with different nomenclature, so this role was built with support for the major Linux distributions.

 | Name           | Default Value | Description                        |
 | -------------- | ------------- | -----------------------------------|